damon-vaughan/TMCF_Microclimate/README.md

 Scripts:
-Functions_microclimate.R: Functions used in the Import script Import_and_process_MC_data.R: Processing script to import data from Zentracloud and then move it to L3.
-Shiny_MC.R: Script to create the Shiny app
+Functions_microclimate.R: Functions used in the Import script Import_and_process_MC_data.R: Processing script to import data from Zentracloud and then move it to L3. app.R: Script to create the Shiny app
 QC_MC.R: Quality control on MC data.
 This is a work in progress

 Units: